 The Spotify Deal

 The podcast will be housed on Spotify exclusively by the end of the year and removed from all other podcast platforms.
-Essentially, it will remain free and be the same show and is just a licensing deal so that Spotify won’t have any creative control over the show.
+Essentially, it will remain free and be the same show and this is just a licensing deal so Spotify won’t have any creative control over the show.

 How to promote a podcast

 Rogan promoted his podcast mainly through his fairly large audience by the time he started.
 However, many podcasts have used different podcast promotion strategies to drive more traffic.

 Here are some podcast promotion strategies to consider:

 1) Leverage the existing audiences of previous guests

 In order to successfully promote a podcast, you must know the audience you want to reach.
 Beyond that, you need to know what you want beyond download and traffic spikes.
 Without proper podcast planning, podcasters can spend a lot of time or money promoting a show in the wrong place or way.
 As a result, they end up with a significant but temporary increase in listens.